 5. Writing with many correct spellings in simple sentences

 The above sample represents a child at the beginning of this stage.
 Many children will not get here until first grade.
-However, if you make writing time a priority in your home, your child may surprise you by what he can do in kindergarten or even late preschool.
+However, if you make explicit phonics instruction a priority in your home, your child may surprise you by what he can do in kindergarten or even late preschool.
 When children can spell many simple words correctly, approximate harder words by streeetching them out, and compose a a sentence or more in one sitting, they’ve reached this stage.

 Teaching tips :

 a.
 Teach your child how to choose topics for journal writing.

 b.
 Help your child write for different purposes – letters, charts, notes, etc.